dloebl/wemenc/README.md

 # wemenc

-`wemenc` is a command-line tool written in Go for encoding audio files into the Wwise WEM format, specifically supporting the Opus codec (`0x3041`).
-It leverages the power of `ffmpeg` for the underlying Opus encoding and packages the result into a Wwise-compatible RIFF container.
+`wemenc` is a command-line tool written in Go for encoding audio files into the Wwise WEM format (Wwise Encoded Media).
+Currently, **only the Opus codec is supported**.
+It leverages `ffmpeg` for the underlying Opus encoding and packages the result into a Wwise-compatible RIFF container.

 ## Features

 - Encodes any audio format supported by `ffmpeg` to WEM Opus.
 - Automatically handles Ogg/Opus stream parsing to extract raw packets.
-- Generates required Wwise chunks: `fmt `, `seek` (packet table), and `data`.
+- Generates required Wwise chunks: `fmt`, `seek` (packet table), and `data`.
 - Precise sample count handling using Ogg granule positions.

 ## Prerequisites